-Yes, you need really deep pockets to stay at some of them.
+Yes, you need really deep pockets to stay at some of these romantic hotels in Venice.

-But, fortunately, Venice also has lovely couple’s digs that don’t break the budget.
+But, fortunately, Venice also has lovely couple’s digs that don’t bust the budget.

-Here are our picks for the most romantic hotels in Venice (we’ve stayed at all of them).
+Here are our picks for the most romantic hotels in Venice, Italy.
+(We’ve stayed at most of them.)

 1) Palazzo Abadessa

-Palazzo Abadessa is handily located in the quiet northern Cannaregio district, a 15- to 20-minute stroll from St. Mark’s Square.
+Palazzo Abadessa is handily located in the quiet northern Cannaregio district, a 15- to 20-minute stroll from St. Mark’s Square (Piazza San Marco).